fleetdm/fleet/articles/keeping-track-of-yubikeys.md

 The increased size will help me not lose the key in my office, so I expect I'll have to use the AirTag functionality rarely.

-You can find the 3D models (STL files), more photos and some printing instructions in the [Yubitrak](https://github.com/GuillaumeRoss/yubitrak/) repository.
+You can find the 3D models (STL files), more photos, and some printing instructions in the [Yubitrak](https://github.com/GuillaumeRoss/yubitrak/) repository.

 If you do end up printing and using one, I would love for you to Tweet photos of them to [@fleetctl](https://twitter.com/fleetctl).

-If you think this could be a good idea as conference swag, let us know in the [#Fleet](http://fleetdm.com/slack) and I might bring a few our [DEF CON workshop](https://forum.defcon.org/node/241778)!
+If you think this could be a good idea as conference swag, let us know in the [#Fleet](http://fleetdm.com/slack), and I might bring a few to our [DEF CON workshop](https://forum.defcon.org/node/241778)!